Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 Practically, the term _spec_ (a specification) means:

 1. the set of modules, including imported modules consists of `.tla` files;
-2. the `TLA` formula that specifies the set of allowed behaviors of the system or algorithm being specified.
+2. the `TLA` formula specifies the set of allowed behaviors of the system or algorithm being specified.

 A specification may contain multiple models.
 The model tells TLC what it should do.
 Here are the parts of the model that must be explicitly chosen: